 The OTP Program command programs data in the OTP region, which is in a different address space from the main array data.
-Refer to, OTP Regions on page 50 for details on the OTP region.
+Refer to, "OTP Regions" for details on the OTP region.
 The protocol of the OTP Program command is the same as the Page Program command, except that the OTP Program command requires exactly one byte of data; otherwise, the command will be ignored.
 To program the OTP in bit granularity, the rest of the bits within the data byte can be set to "1".